jymcheong/ETW-tutorialSet/ETW Helper Class/NetworkEgress/README.md

 - Want custom profiling of process-network events.

 ## What does the ETW examples cover?
-- The simpler version introduces how to configure the ETW helper class to receive network events.
+- The simpler version (within this folder) introduces how to configure the ETW helper class to receive network events.
 - The more complex version introduces how to use the ETW helper class to filter network events.